tocco/tocco-docs/framework/architecture/hibernate/entity-tuplizer.rst

 This is achieved by overriding ``buildProxyFactory()`` and returning a proxy instance that is initialized when it is used for the first time.

+If the JVM argument ``hiveapp.eager.service.initialization`` is set to true the lazy proxy factory is initialized immediately.
+This leads to a longer startup time, but makes sure that everything is initialized when startup is completed, so that the first few requests aren't slowed down by initialization.

 Custom proxy factory
 --------------------